Family Tree of Richard Bowden Martin:

 Susan, Paul and their family moved from Tauranga to Dunedin in 1990.
 SUSAN was separated from her husband, GEOFFREY PAUL Martin in Dunedin in March 1997 and divorced 3 years later.
 Susan moved to Hastings in 2005 to work for the Hawkes Bay District Health Board.
 In 2009, Sue worked for the Wairarapa District Health Board and then for the Capital and Coast DHB.

 Paul's occupation was Community Relations Manager in the Health Funding Authority from1995 to 2000, then Community Consultation Officer and Project Manager for the Otago District Health Board till October 2005, and latterly with CCS Disability Action Southern region.
 He resided at Oakland St, Andersons Bay, Dunedin from June 2000 to February 14th 2003.
 Paul has performed in the chorus of several Gilbert and Sullivan productions produced by The Really Authentic Gilbert and Sullivan PerformanceTrust, Dunedin.
-Paul worked for CCS Disability Action in Dunedin from 2005 to 2011 as Regional Manager snbsequently Operations Manager for Stopping Violence Dunedin (2012-2013) and now works for the Southern DHB.
+Paul worked for CCS Disability Action in Dunedin from 2005 to 2011 as Regional Manager subsequently Operations Manager for Stopping Violence Dunedin (2012-2013) and now works for the Southern DHB.
 Paul lived with Anni Morris for 15 years before their separation in 2015.